chooms-sudo/Amplify-wifi-with-old-Routers/README.md

-So we want to plug in the router(s) to the main router via ethernet heres how i did it Main router-Router A, Router A to Router B, And Router A to Ethernet switch (if you're into networking like me) [Results](https://github.com/user-attachments/assets/03fdcb79-c69f-4535-a75c-9c07f32bd365)
+So we want to plug in the router(s) to the main router via ethernet heres how i did it Main router-Router A, Router A to Router B, And Router A to Ethernet switch (if you're into networking like me)

+MAKE SURE TO SET THEM UP IN A MESH LIKE PATTERN FOR BETTER COVERAGE/SPEEDS.
+Another option is clustering them like i did to essentially create my own mini hotspot.

+[Results](https://github.com/user-attachments/assets/03fdcb79-c69f-4535-a75c-9c07f32bd365)

 If you want you can add a server in my case its my lenovo m920q running my minecraft server for me and my friends